Harmon Dobson: Whataburger

 By 1960, Whataburger stores had expanded and were operating across Texas, Florida, and Tennessee.
-Dobson, who was an avid pilot, was inspired by his time in sky, designed the orange and white striped A-frame store in Odessa, Texas, in 1961.
+Dobson, an avid pilot who was inspired by his time in the sky, designed the orange and white striped A-frame store in Odessa, Texas in 1961.
 In 1962, the company introduced French fries and hot pies to its menu.
-In 1963, Whataburger opened its first location in Arizona totaling the number of stores 26.
+In 1963, Whataburger opened its first location in Arizona bringing the number of stores to 26.
 By 1965, it was estimated that Whataburger was selling 15,000 hamburgers a day.

 By 1967, business was booming.
 Whataburger had commissioned the "Flying W" company logo and had expanded to 40 locations in four states.

 Death

 On April 11, 1967, at around 4:30 p.m., Dobson and his business associate Luther John Sneed took off in Dobson's Cessna Skymaster from an airport in LaPorte heading for Victoria, Texas.
 According to witnesses, Dobson was apparently taking off in a steep climb when both engines on the plane failed at around 75 to 100 feet in the sky and then plummeted back into the ground.
 The National Transportation Safety Board (NTSB) summary classifies the accident type as a stall.
 The crash killed Dobson and his business associate.

 In his will, Dobson left the company to his wife, Grace Dobson, who at the time was encouraged to sell the company.
 She ultimately refused to sell the company, wanting it to be kept in the family, and became chairwoman of the board of Whataburger until her death in 2005.
 In 1993, her son Tom Dobson became the CEO and president of Whataburger.